cindyzhangxy/Joint_GeneSet_Enrichment_Analysis/README.md

 ## Folders in this Repository

-- `GradientBoostingDecisionTree`: This folder contains both regular GBDT and XGBoost algorithms, designed to handle both preprocessed data without NA values and original data with missing values.
+- `GradientBoostedDecisionTree`: This folder contains both regular GBDT and XGBoost algorithms, designed to handle both preprocessed data without NA values and original data with missing values.

 - `PathwayCuration`: This folder focuses on gathering information from Pathway databases by calling APIs complemented with expert review and literature review.